osmosis-labs/sqs/README.md

       "max-routes": 20,
       // Maximum number of routes to split across.
       "max-split-routes": 3,
-      // Maximum number of iterations to split a route across.
-      "max-split-iterations": 10,
       // Minimum liquidity capitalization for a pool to be considered in the router.
       // The denomination assumed is pricing.default-quote-human-denom.
       "min-liquidity-cap": 100,
       // Whether to enable route caching
       "route-cache-enabled": true,
+       // The number of milliseconds to cache candidate routes for before expiry.
+      "candidate-route-cache-expiry-seconds": 1200,
       // How long the route is cached for before expiry in seconds.
-      "route-cache-expiry-seconds": 600
+      "ranked-route-cache-expiry-seconds": 600
     },
     "pools": {
         // Code IDs of Transmuter CosmWasm pools that
         // are supported
         "transmuter-code-ids": [148, 254],
         // Code IDs of generalized CosmWasm pools that
-        // are suported.
+        // are supported.
 Note that these pools make network
         // requests to chain for quote estimation.
 As a result,
         // they are excluded from split routes.
         "general-cosmwasm-code-ids": []